sohamkorade/autoperft/README.md

 ### Command-Line Arguments
 - `teacher_path`: Path to the teacher engine executable.
 - `student_path`: Path to the student engine executable.
-- `--fen` or `--epd`: Provide either a single FEN string or a path to an EPD file containing multiple FEN strings.
+- `--fen` or `--epd`: Provide either a single FEN string or a path to an EPD file.
 - `--max_depth`: (Optional) Maximum depth for the perft test (default is 6).

 ### Example Commands